“Although, on the other hand, you might be better off waiting until the last minute.”

 She's moving to London so we probably won't see her much any more.
 Although I'm sure she'll be back to visit.

 Use "on the other hand" when giving an opinion that's different from one that was just said.
-You can contradict another person's opinion, or you can contradict your own like in the example at top.
+You can contradict another person's opinion, or you can contradict your own.

 When you use "on the other hand" in speech or writing, it makes you seem careful, intelligent, and thoughtful.
 It's not really the best choice when you want to disagree with someone angrily.